08 Apr Introduction to Nudov Pt. 2

 He just couldn’t reach her.

 Rafael is an award-winning filmmaker turned NFT Project Writer and Advisor.
-After 10 years in the film industry in LA, Rafael now creates captivating and expansive storylines for NFT projects that have characters and/or games, comics, graphic novels, TV shows, and movies.
+After 10 years in the film industry in Los Angeles, California, Rafael now creates captivating and expansive storylines for NFT projects that have characters, games, comics, graphic novels, TV shows, and/or movies.
+Learn more about Rafael Friedan at RaffRiot.com.